Antpunchboy/landing_page/README.md

 # landing_page

-personal project: create a sample landing page from scratch
+Odin project: create a sample landing page from scratch

 using html and css (with flexboxes)